We suggest the following:

 vcredist_x86.exe (Visual C++ Redistributable Update) (Added 01/12/2009)

-Download the latest version of our 1.6 CNC Shark Control Panel, and our latest registration process takes advantage of some of the latest web standards to simplify and speed up the process, so our customers can use their CNC right away.
+Download the latest version of our 1.6 CNC Shark Control Panel for the Legacy controller and our latest registration process takes advantage of some of the latest web standards to simplify and speed up the process, so our customers can use their CNC right away.
 Help with 1.5 Registration...

 It's nice to have an upgrade!Shark Control Panel 2.0 displays an image of 2-dimensional drawings based on the Gcode, so you can view a rough outline of the file you're about to run.
 It also has Patent-pending Virtual-Z technology that can mathematically adjust your drawing to give you near-perfect cuts on warped material in the fastest way possible, saving you time and money.
 Recordable hot keys, more preferences, choose your drawing color.
 Help with 2.0 Registration...